 - Stabilizing transactions permit bids to purchase securities so long as the stabilizing bids do not exceed a specified maximum, and are engaged in for the purpose of preventing or retarding a decline in the market price of the securities while the offering is in progress. - Over-allotment transactions involve sales by the underwriters of securities in excess of the number of securities the underwriters are obligated to purchase.
 This creates a syndicate short position which may be either a covered short position or a naked short position.
-In a covered short position, the number of securities over-allotted by the underwriters is not greater than the number of securities that they may purchase in the over-allotment option.
+In a covered short position, the number of securities over-allotted by the underwriters is not greater than the number of securities involved is greater than the number of securities involved is greater than the number of securities involved is greater than the number of securities in the over-allottent option.
 In a naked short position, the number of securities involved is greater than the number of securities in the over-allotment option.
 The underwriters may close out any short position by exercising their over-allotment option and/or purchasing securities in the open market. - Syndicate covering transactions involve purchases of securities in the open market after the distribution has been completed in order to cover syndicate short positions.
 In determining the source of securities to close out the short position, the underwriters will consider, among other things, the price of securities available for purchase in the open market as compared with the price at which they may purchase securities through exercise of the over-allotment option.
 If the underwriters sell more securities than could be covered by exercise of the over-allotment option and, therefore, have a naked short position, the position can be closed out only by buying securities in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that after pricing there could be downward pressure on the price of the securities in the open market that could adversely affect investors who purchase in the offering. - Penalty bids permit the representative to reclaim a selling concession from a syndicate member when the securities originally sold by that syndicate member are purchased in stabilizing or syndicate covering transactions to cover syndicate short positions.

-These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our securities or preventing or retarding a decline in the market price of our securities.
-As a result, the price of our securities in the open market may be higher than it would otherwise be in the absence of these transactions.
+These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our securities or preventing or retarding a decline in the market price of our securities in the open market may be higher than it would otherwise be in the absence of these transactions.
 Neither we nor the underwriters make any representation or prediction as to the effect that the transactions described above may have on the price of our securities.
 These transactions may be effected on The NASDAQ Capital Market, in the over-the-counter market or otherwise and, if commenced, may be discontinued at any time.